gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 |Gromacs| version 2023:

   Update now runs by default on the GPU with supported simulation settings; note that this is only available with CUDA and SYCL not with OpenCL.

   PME decomposition support adds additional parallelization-related auxiliary GPU tasks including grid packing and reduction operations as well as distributed GPU FFT computation.

-  Experimental support for CUDA-graphs scheduling has been added, which supports most GPU-resident runs that don't require CPU force computation.
+  Experimental support for CUDA-graphs scheduling has been added, which supports most GPU-resident runs that do not require CPU force computation.

 Performance considerations for GPU tasks